JeroenMampaey/Graphics_OS/README.md

 ![image](https://user-images.githubusercontent.com/44338633/126898339-f9becd71-f78e-4395-aec8-8b8c512c6637.png)
 In that case, you have done everything correctly.
 # What can you do with it?
 In the terminal, you can use some basic commands:
-Markup: -hallo1
+Markup : -hallo1
         -hallo2